-Many people that I’ve seen in counseling haven’t ever really taken the time to consider their values in an extensive manner.
-Yes, almost all of us have a sense of what we believe is right or wrong, but often times we’ve never really gone into any depth about this (in terms of introspection) in a conscious, deliberate fashion.
+I have found that many people I’ve seen in counseling over the years haven’t ever really taken the time to consider their values in an extensive manner.
+Yes, almost all of us have a sense of what we believe is right or wrong, but often times we’ve never really gone into significant depth about this (in terms of introspection) in a conscious, deliberate fashion.

 On the other hand, some people are very diligent about thinking this through.
 Either way, my experience tells me that a conscious, written exercise where we define and prioritize our values is an incredibly valuable exercise.
 When you consider how important our values are (in our decisions, our relationships, our moral/spiritual makeup), then it makes sense to spend some time looking at this every so often.

 Understand this: When we lose touch with our personal values, we lose a sense of who we are.
 To not understand our values means we don’t understand what drives us, what motivates us at a deep level.
 Even worse, when we don’t take stock of our values, they can and will drive us in ways that we don’t understand, on a subconscious level.

 It should be said that, being human, we all have some tension between various values and priorities.
 However, when people aren’t aware of their values, they often wind up in terrible dilemmas, sometimes without even understanding what the problem is!

 For example, when not in touch with their values, people are much more likely to